f3-factory/F3com-data/views-and-templates/main.md

 ## A Quick Look at the F3 Template Language

 As an alternative to PHP, you can use F3's own template engine.
-The above HTML fragment can be rewritten as:-
+The above HTML fragment can be rewritten as:

 ``` html
 <p>Hello, {{ @name }}!</p>
 ```

-and the code needed to view this template:-
+and the code needed to view this template:

 ``` php
 $f3=require('lib/base.php');